Citrullin/hercules/README.md

 Both have to be set for the authentication to work.
 By default, the authentication is disabled.

+#### --api.cors.setAllowOriginToAll

+Defines if the CORS Header 'Access-Control-Allow-Origin' is set to '*'.
+By default, this option is enabled.
+Otherwise it is not set at all.

 #### --api.debug

 Log each request that is made to the API.
 Default is off